Lazztech/Lazztech.Hub-Service/devDocs/geofenceInvestigation.md

 - The drift in accuracy seems to happen when the app has not been used for a few days.
 - It seems to not work reliably on iOS low power mode
 - iOS user permissions being properly configured/maintained seems very important in working properly.
 This will likely need app UX to coach the user.
+- It seems like geofence events may not always fire in the first place
+- There seems to be multiple compounding reasons for the unreliability

 Errors seen:
 - First seen 02-03-2020, Last seen 02-11-2020, Total occurrences 3